nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

 1. Authorization Request requesting A2Pay:
-The merchant’s PSP (PSP') sends an openID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.*
+The merchant’s PSP (PSP') sends an openID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
 2. Wallet asks user for approval:
 The wallet prompts the user to review the payment request and approve the presentation of the A2Pay.
 3. User reviews the transaction: